benslack19/benslack19.github.io/_pages/about.md

 In parallel to my work experiences, I was engaged in various educational efforts.
 While I was an undergraduate, I served as an AmericaReads tutor.
 During graduate school, I mentored elementary and middle-school age children on a weekly basis, in addition to my teaching fellow responsibilities.
 When I was in my postdoc, I served as a consultant to educators interested in knowing more about the brain.
 I also started to guest lecture on neural stem cells in an online course.
 Finally, my first biotech role included instruction in classroom, lab, and online formats.

-In my spare time, I can be found surfing, hiking, or eating at a well-reviewed restaurant with my wife somewhere in California.
+In my spare time (and in the absence of a global pandemic), I can be found surfing, hiking, or eating with my wife somewhere in California.
 Mexican food is my weakness.
 I can be reached at ben.lacar AT gmail.com.